Top Quark Physics at the Tevatron

-CDF has also performed a preliminary measurement of the \ttbar\ spin correlation in both the helicity and beam bases using the $ljt$ channel in 5.3~\fb\ of data.
-A template fit to the two dimension distribution $(\cos\theta_{\ell},\:\cos\theta_{d})$ is used to determine $C$.
+CDF has also performed a measurement of the \ttbar\ spin correlation in the helicity basis using the $ljt$ channel in 4.3~\fb\ of data.
 The difficulty here lies in determining which jet comes from the hadronization of the down-type quark.
-It is assumed to be the jet closest to the $b$-jet in the $W$-boson rest frame.
+It is assumed to be the jet closest to the $b$-jet in the \Wboson\ rest frame.
 This prescription gives the right assignment about 60~\% of the time~\cite{Mahlon:1995zn}.
-CDF measures $C = 0.48 \pm 0.48 \ (\stat) \pm 0.22 \ (\syst)$ in the helicity basis and $C = 0.72 \pm 0.64 \ (\stat) \pm 0.26 \ (\syst)$ in the beam basis.
-Distributions from the \dzero\ and CDF analyses are shown in Fig.~\ref{fig:spin}.
+A template fit to the two dimension distribution $(\cos\theta_{\ell},\:\cos\theta_{d})$ is used to determine $C = 0.60 \pm 0.50\ (\stat) \pm 0.16\ (\syst)$~\cite{CdfttSpinLjt43}.
+Using the same methodology CDF updated the analysis to use both the helicity and beam bases and to include 5.3~\fb\ of data.
+The preliminary results are $C = 0.48 \pm 0.48 \ (\stat) \pm 0.22 \ (\syst)$ in the helicity basis and $C = 0.72 \pm 0.64 \ (\stat) \pm 0.26 \ (\syst)$ in the beam basis~\cite{CdfttSpinLjt53}.
+One dimensional distributions of $cos\theta_{\ell}\cdot\cos\theta_{d,\ell}$ from the \dzero\ and CDF analyses are shown in Fig.~\ref{fig:spin}.

 All these results are completely dominated by the statistical uncertainty and will benefit from including the full Tevatron statistics in the future.
 This measurement will remain interesting at the Tevatron since a different spin correlation will be produced at the LHC where \ttbar\ production is dominated by gluon-gluon fusion rather than $q\bar{q}$ annihilation.